-Common agricultural practices, including driving a tractor, tilling the soil, grazing, and other activities, result in the return of CO2 to the air.
-As much as one third of the surplus CO2 in the atmosphere driving climate change today has come from land management practices that cause loss of carbon, as CO2, from our working lands.
+Common agricultural practices, including driving a tractor, tilling the soil, overgrazing, clearing forests and degrading water sources, result in the return of this soil and biomass carbon to the air.
+It is estimated that as much as one-third of the surplus CO2 in the atmosphere that’s causing climate change has come from agricultural and land management practices.

-On the other hand, Carbon can be stored long-term (decades to centuries or more) in soils in a process called "soil carbon sequestration."
-Carbon Farming involves implementing practices that are known to improve the rate at which CO2 is removed from the atmosphere and converted to plant material and/or soil organic matter.
-Carbon Farming is successful when carbon gains resulting from enhanced land management and/or conservation practices exceed carbon losses.
+On the other hand, there are certain commonly used agricultural practices through which photosynthetically derived carbon can be sequestered and stored in the soil.
+Carbon farming involves implementing practices that are known to improve the rate at which CO2 is removed from the atmosphere and converted to plant material and soil organic matter.
+Carbon farming is successful when carbon gains resulting from enhanced land management or conservation practices exceed carbon losses.

 From the original three demonstration farms, MCP has supported the creation of 20 full carbon farm plans covering 14,000 acres.
 Six more ranches will be selected for plans in 2023, with the goal of sequestering 55,752 MT CO2e by 2030.
 Over 20 years, the potential carbon reduction associated with these plans when implemented is 256,585 MTCO2e.